New Yorkers line up for 'Manhattanhenge'

+The sunset aligns with the Manhattan street grid in this 2013 image.
+(Photo: Greg Chow)

-New York City is rarely the site of stunning astronomical wonders, but twice a year -- including, this year, on May 30 -- residents and tourists are treated to a special solar event.
+New York City is rarely the site of stunning astronomical wonders, but twice a year — including this week on May 30 — residents and tourists are treated to a special solar event.
 During Manhattanhenge, the sun sets perfectly along the city's east-west street grid.

 The term "Manhattanhenge" was coined in 2002 by astrophysicist Neil deGrasse Tyson in reference to England's Stonehenge, a prehistoric monument known for its mysterious origins and dramatic solstice alignments.